 Browse through a couple of premium websites and you’ll notice one overarching theme – the lack of color.
 A minimal number of colors is how brands create a feeling of scarcity.

 This doesn’t mean, however, that you need to stick to boring black and white.
 The design critics famously proclaimed colorful minimalism the design trend of 2017.

 The key is to go for a limited color palette and choose pale or muted colors.

-Also stay away from the noisy cluttered layouts.
+Also, stay away from the noisy cluttered layouts.
 You want your website to look clean and avoid the mess and chaos.

 When you duck into a premium retail store amidst the hustle and bustle of the main shopping street, you instantly notice the difference.
 There is more space, the furniture is exquisitely beautiful, and there are fewer clothes on the racks than even in your own wardrobe.
 Premium brands rarely expose more than one size of each model on the retail floor.

 Come up with a top-level framework, that surrounds the content and helps the user find a way through different parts of the website.
-Menus, sidebars, bottom bars – are all parts of the top level framework.
+Menus, sidebars, bottom bars – are all parts of the top-level framework.

 Each section of a website needs to have a purpose.
 Think about what actions you want the user to take.
 Don’t mindlessly put call-to-actions everywhere but think about your customer journey, how he sees the site and where his eyes might land first.

-Having a mobile-optimized website is a sure way to get the customers stay on the website.
+Having a mobile-optimized website is a sure way to get the customers to stay on the website.
 Mobile optimization impact site performance in so many ways.

 Mobile optimization affects your SEO rankings.
 Also, as of recently, Facebook decided to give priority in its news feed to pages that list a mobile-optimized website on their profiles.